Back to BlogSoftware Engineering

 • Consistent UI logic across your products

-The winning teams can swap frameworks without rewriting their entire product—because their design system is framework-agnostic.
+The winning teams can swap frameworks without rewriting their entire product - because their design system is framework-agnostic.

 AI-Augmented Frontends

+This is the biggest shift in 2026.
 Modern frontend applications increasingly need to:

-• Stream AI responses in real-time
+• Stream AI responses in real-time (SSE, WebSockets)

-• Handle partial updates gracefully
+• Handle partial updates gracefully as agents process data

-• React to agent actions and events
+• React to agent actions and events with optimistic UI

-• Render dynamic schemas and content
+• Render dynamic schemas and content generated by LLMs

 What's Fading